9 Food Combinations For Weight Loss 2023: How Do They Work, Pros & Cons

 Top tip: Add cucumber as it’s mostly water.
 Eating cucumber means you’re likely to eat fewer calories overall as you’ve filled up on water and fiber.

-Chia Pudding with Soy Milk, Dates & Cinnamon
+Chia Pudding With Soy Milk, Dates & Cinnamon

 Eating chia seeds every day can suppress appetite[31] and promote weight loss – even more than flaxseeds[32].
 The soluble fibers add bulk to your meal, promoting fullness and a healthy gut microbiome.